solkiria/project3_ML_prediction_models/README.md

 ## Conclusion
 This was my third project.
-It is improvable, but it was amazing to work on machine learning.
+It was amazing to work on machine learning.